jagill12/Projects/Data_Structures_And_Algorithms/HIS/example_data/README.md

 # Example Data Structure

-This directory demonstrates the expected filesystem layout used by the Healthcare Information System.
+This directory demonstrates the example file structure of the patient and employee data logged from real runs of the Healthcare Information System.

+The name of the directory has been changed from "HIS data" to "example_data" on this repository for the sake of simplicity in communication.

 These files are examples only and are not required for compilation.